 According to the National Highway Traffic Safety Administration, every day in the United States approximately 30 people die in drunk driving auto accidents.
 This means the over 10,000 people per year die in drunk driving fatality accidents.
 Approximately five percent of alcohol involved motor vehicle collisions end in fatality.
 Most alcohol related accidents occur on the weekend, between Friday and Sunday.

 DRUNK DRIVING KILLS AND LEAVES SURVIVORS SERIOUSLY INJURED

-In 2016, there were 304 alcohol related motor vehicle accident fatalities.
+In 2016, there were 304 alcohol related motor vehicle accident fatalities in New York.
 Between 2002 and 2012, there were 3,752 people were killed in crashes involving a drunk driver in New York.
 Nationally, on average, there are over 10,000 fatalities in motor vehicle accidents which were cauesd by drunk or impaired drivers, which are also known as alcohol related driving fatalities.